girover/laravel-family-tree-builder/README.md

     // Or you can do this instead
     $tree->movePointerToRoot()->newSon($first_child_data);
 ```
-Now our tree consists of two nodes, Root node and first child of Root.
+Now our tree consists of two nodes, Root node and the first child of Root.
 To view this tree in the browser you can do this:
 ```php
     <?php